-Following breakfast, we set out to visit Angkor Wat- the crown jewel of Khmer architecture which has been the national symbol and the highlight of any visit to Cambodia.
-The largest, best preserved, and most religiously significant of the Angkor temples, Angkor impresses visitors both by its sheer scale and beautifully proportioned layout, as well as the delicate artistry of its carvings.
+Following breakfast, we set out to visit Angkor Wat- the crown jewel of Khmer architecture, which has been the national symbol and the highlight of any visit to Cambodia.
+The largest, best-preserved, and most religiously significant of the Angkor temples, Angkor impresses visitors both by its sheer scale and beautifully proportioned layout, as well as the delicate artistry of its carvings.

 We first cross the vast moat; continue along a broad causeway lined with naga balustrades and enter the main structure.
 Now, we ascend through a series of galleries and courtyard before reaching the central sanctuary, which offers beautiful views back over the causeway and across the surrounding countryside.
 On the way, we stop to enjoy the intricate stone carvings that adorn nearly every surface of the temple, with some 1,700 Apsaras, or celestial dancers, sculpted from the walls.
-Along the outer gallery walls run the longest continuous bas-relief in the world, which narrates stories from Hindu mythology, including the famous Churning of the Ocean of Milk.
-Angkor Wat is stunning at any time of the day, but sunrise and sunset are especially beautiful times to watch the play of light on the stones.
+Along with the outer gallery, walls run the longest continuous bas-relief in the world, which narrates stories from Hindu mythology, including the famous 'Churning of the Ocean of Milk.'
+Angkor Wat is stunning at any time of the day, but sunrise and sunset are uniquely beautiful times to watch the play of light on the stones.

-Overnight in Angkor Riviera Hotel or similar Siem Reap.
+Overnight in Angkor, Siem Reap.